 Although the Trudeau Government seems to think ERRÉ will go away if they keep their fingers in their ears long enough, nothing could be further from the truth.
 For the first time in my life, Electoral Reform is on the Canadian radar.
 Even though most of us don’t understand all the ins and outs, we know there are alternatives to a voting system that requires far too many of us to vote “strategically” if we’re to have any chance of casting a vote that counts.
 And far too many Canadians who did just that in hope of electing a government that would introduce a fair system have learned a #WinnerTakeAll “majority” government can thumb its nose at voters as they cavalierly choose to break a promise repeated thousands of timesduring the 2015 election campaign (and after).

 But times have changed.
-The BC Government actually has a government that wants Proportional Representation to win the referendum.
+British Columbia actually has a government that wants Proportional Representation to win the referendum.
 Granted, the referendum question hasn’t even been announced and the defenders of the status quo are already working hard to spread misinformation.

 Electoral reform is inevitable, it is just a matter of time.
 Sadly Canada is not the only country to have such problems.

 Our UK cousins have been striving for Proportional Representation in the United Kingdom for well over a century.
 That’s why they had an electoral reform referendum in 2011.
 The only problem was that that referendum didn’t actually include Proportional Representation on the menu; the question was whether to keep the winner-take-all First Past The Post or adopt another (arguably worse) winner-take-all system known as Alternative Vote.
 [This, by the way, is Prime Minister Trudeau’s preferred system, the one our Liberals tried to rebrand as “Preferential Vote” or “Ranked Ballot.”]
 Fortunately UK voters chose to keep FPTP